The Vancouver Cherry Blossom Festival takes place in April most years. It features a Japan Fair and other blossom-themed events.

 Cherry Blossoms in Vancouver

-There are various different types of cherry trees, and they all bloom at slightly different times.
+There are various types of cherry trees, and they all bloom at slightly different times.

-Depending on the date, best places to see the cherry trees include Stanley Park, VanDusen Garden and outside Burrard Station, but there are trees bursting into bloom throughout the region during much of March and April.
+Depending on the date, the best places to see the cherry trees include Stanley Park, VanDusen Garden, and the area around Burrard Station, but trees are in bloom throughout the region for much of March and April.

 In most years, some of the earliest concentrations of cherry blossoms start to show up around Burrard Station in downtown Vancouver and in Kitsilano in various areas (including around West 4th and by the Vancouver Space Centre).
-The entrance to Stanley Park, by the southern end of Pipeline Road, is also one of the first places in Vancouver to see large numbers of pink trees each season.
+The entrance to Stanley Park, at the southern end of Pipeline Road, is also among the first places in Vancouver to see large numbers of pink trees each season.

 Other Information